MINNESOTA PERSONAL INJURY INFORMATION FROM ATTORNEYS

 If you are injured while a passenger in someone else’s car, or if you are a pedestrian hit by a vehicle, you still need to contact your own auto insurance company for payment of your No-Fault benefits.
 Again, this doesn’t mean who was at fault doesn’t matter; it just means that your insurance pays the initial medical bills and lost wages.
 If you don’t own a car, there is a priority system to determine which insurance company pays your No-Fault benefits.

 Pam and David are dog owners and dog lovers.
-But we also represent many people injured in dog attacks/bites.
-Minnesota law holds the dog owner strictly liable for any injury caused by their dog unless the injured person was trespassing or provoked the dog, e.g. kicked it or pulled its tail.
+But we frequently represent many people injured in dog attacks/bites.
+Minnesota law holds the dog owner strictly liable for any injury caused by their dog unless the injured person was trespassing or provoked the dog, e.g. intentionally kicked it or pulled its tail.
 It doesn’t matter if the dog had never hurt anyone before.
-The injury doesn’t even have to be an intentional attack.
+The injury doesn’t even have to be an intentional attack by the dog.
 We have had many cases where a dog just got too excited and seriously injured someone by pushing them down.
 Fortunately, most homeowners insurance policies cover a personal injury caused by the homeowner’s dogs.
 But you should read your insurance policy or talk to your agent to make sure.

 Our MN personal injury lawyers have successfully represented hundreds of people where our client was injured and we brought a claim against the other person’s homeowners insurance policy.
 We recover medical bills, lost wages, and additional compensation for pain and suffering.
 We mentioned dog bites as an example above.
 Another obvious example is falling on the property because of the property owners’ negligence.
 But coverage for a homeowner (and a family member residing in the home) often goes far beyond that.
 For example, we have successfully obtained compensation through homeowners insurance for children who have been accidentally injured by another child at school, resulting in broken bones, broken teeth, etc.